-If you attend a Pre-sessional course which finishes at the end of Term 4 in early September, instead of IELTS you will be assessed during the term.
+If you attend a Pre-sessional course which finishes at the end of Term 4 in early September, instead of taking IELTS you will be assessed during the term.
 The Term 4 assessments include an Extended Writing Assessment, a Seminar Assessment and a Presentation Assessment.

-Results from our Pre-sessional course are only guaranteed to be accepted by The University of Sheffield.
+Results from our Pre-sessional course in Term 4 are only guaranteed to be accepted by The University of Sheffield.
 If you plan on attending a different University after studying our Pre-sesional English course, you will need to ask your prospective University which English language qualifications they can accept.

 Course Dates & Entry Requirements

 You can join a Pre-sessional course at the beginning of any of our four terms.

 In Term 4 during Summer, we offer shorter 10, 6 & 4 week courses for students who are very close to meeting, or have already met the English language entry requirements for their prospective University course.